ricardotondello/FunctionalStringExtensions/docs/NuGet.md

 ## Installation 🚀

-To easily integrate the StringExtensions library into your project, you can use NuGet Package Manager.
+To easily integrate the FunctionalStringExtensions library into your project, you can use NuGet Package Manager.
 NuGet is a package manager for .NET that simplifies the process of adding, removing, and updating libraries in your applications.